RyanBacastow/lambda_stock_checker/README.md

 Lastly, you can edit your security names and proportions for your stocks, 401k, or ira portfolios accordingly in configs.py

+Feel free to use the makefile to deploy based on your aws profile configs/credentials.
+Otherwise you can simply upload the latest custom_stock_watcher.zip file through the cli or console.

 Enjoy!